db-at-work/fusion-vagrant-play/README.md

     brew tap hashicorp/tap
     brew install hashicorp/tap/hashicorp-vagrant

-The vagrant-vmware-utility install brew instructions look the same as those above.
+The vagrant-vmware-utility install brew instructions look the same as those above, so maybe the one command is all we need for both.

 ## Else packages